jlopenshaw41/virtual-pet/README.md

 * Pets get hungry and need to be fed
 * Pets get more hungry as they get older
 * Pets get less fit as they get older
-* Check status of pet
+* User can check status of pet
-* Add mortality
+* Pet dies if it gets too old, too hungry or too unfit
+* Pet can adopt children

 To-do list for future development: